microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 { id: 116, type: "vertex", label: "referenceResult" }
 { id: 117, type: "edge", label: "textDocument/references", outV: 78, inV: 116}
 { id: 118, type: "edge", label: "item",
-  outV: 116, inVs: [43], document: 52, property: "referenceResults"
+  outV: 116, inVs: [43], shard: 52, property: "referenceResults"
 }
 // Link the reference result set of Disposable#dispose to this result set
 // using a moniker
 { id: 119, type: "edge", label: "item",
-  outV: 116, inVs: [22], document: 52, property: "referenceLinks"
+  outV: 116, inVs: [22], shard: 52, property: "referenceLinks"
 }
 { id: 120, type: "edge", label: "item",
-  outV: 43, inVs: [81], document: 52, property: "definitions"
+  outV: 43, inVs: [81], shard: 52, property: "definitions"
 }
 { id: 121, type: "edge", label: "item",
-  outV: 43, inVs: [96], document: 52, property: "references"
+  outV: 43, inVs: [96], shard: 52, property: "references"
 }
 ```

 The noteworthy parts are:

-- the vertex with `id: 22`: is the import moniker for `Disposable#disose` from P1.
+- the vertex with `id: 22`: is the import moniker for `Disposable#dispose` from P1.
 - the edge with `id: 119`: this adds a reference link to the reference result of `Widget#dispose`.
-Item edges with a `referenceLinks` are conceptuall like imte edges with a `referenceResults` property.
+Item edges with a `referenceLinks` are conceptual like item edges with a `referenceResults` property.
 They allow for composite reference results.
 The different is that a `referenceResults` item edge references another result using the vertex id since the reference result is part of the same dump.
 A `referenceLinks` item edge references another result using a moniker.
 So the actual resolving needs to happen in a database which has the data for both P1 and P2.
 As with `referenceResults` item edges a language servers is responsible to de-duplicate the final ranges.

 ### <a href="#packageManagers" name="packageManagers" class="anchor">Package Managers</a>